T. J. Tarsney: Cripple Creek Strike

 Convinced that the sheriff had wildly exaggerated the extent of the chaos in the region, Tarsney recommended that the troops be pulled out.
 Waite concurred.
 The state militia left Cripple Creek on March 20.

 But when the strike persisted, the sheriff—in collusion with mine owners—recruited a force of 1,300 hooligans to become deputies and break the strike.
 Although the mine owners and union had reached an agreement ending the strike, the deputies remained in Cripple Creek.

 Governor Waite ordered the force of deputies disbanded, but the sheriff told Tarsney he was no longer able to control the private army he had created.
 On June 5, the deputies moved into the local town of Altman, cutting telegraph and telephone wires and imprisoning a number of reporters.
 Aware that the paramilitary force might get out of hand, Waite had already dispatched the state militia, under the command of General E.J.
-Brooks and Adjuntant General Tarsney, to Cripple Creek.
+Brooks and Adjutant General Tarsney, to Cripple Creek.

 The Colorado state troops arrived in the Cripple Creek region early on the morning of June 6, but more violence had already broken out.
 The sheriff began to argue with Brooks and Tarsney about what course of action to take.
 But when the 'deputies' attempted to charge the miners, soldiers of the state militia quickly intercepted them and stopped their advance.

 The sheriff's force committed more violence in the town of Cripple Creek.
 But by nightfall, Brooks had seized the town and corralled all the deputies.
 After consulting with Tarsney, Gen. Brooks threatened to declare martial law and keep his troops in the region for another 30 days.
 Meeting with Tarsney, the mine owners capitulated and disbanded their private army.
 Gen. Brooks dispatched the 'deputies' via rail to Colorado Springs, where they began dispersing on June 11.

 Tarsney became widely hated in Colorado for the role he played in protecting the miners' union.
 On June 22, 1894, he was staying in the Alamo Hotel in Colorado Springs.
 Just after midnight, a group of men kidnapped him and took him several miles north of the city.
 They stripped him, tarred and feathered him, and left him to find his own way back to civilization.